debrawolford/treat-your-pup/README.md

 Chrome Developer Tools was used the entirety of my project to test out how the website rendered on different viewports/devices.
 By using the device selector I went through each screen size to confirm that everything looked correct each time.
 If something wasn't rendering properly, I would first edit the code within Chrome Developer to see my changes as I typed them.
 Once the issue was resolved, I would add it to my code in Atom.

 Currently the website has been tested in both Google Chrome and Safari.
-Everything renders well on Safari for desktop, but on Safari for mobile the background image at the top of the home page is pushing too far to the left and only shows a grey background.
-In Google Chrome for desktop there is an issue with the top of the same background image being cut off and looking strange.
-A large amount of time has gone into fixing both issues, so for now I have decided to let it be until a future time.
+Everything renders well on Safari for desktop, but on Safari and Google Chrome for mobile the background image at the top of the home page isn't showing up.
+In Google Chrome for desktop there was an issue with the top of the same background image being cut off by the navbar and looking strange.
+But with the help of Anthony from the Slack community the navbar issue has been resolved.
+Unfortunately, even after resizing the mobile images and making sure the files weren't too large, the image is still not appearing on mobile.

 - Contact Form:
-1. Click on "Contact Us"
+1. Clicked on "Contact Us"
 2. Tried submitting the form empty but received an error message asking to fill in data.
 3. Tried to submit the form by filling in something other than an email address in the email form but received an error message asking me to put in a valid email address
 4. Tried submitting form with all fields filled in correctly and received the pop up message.